 When engaging in real estate transaction, such as a house flipping transaction, one must keep in mind the Unrelated Business Taxable Income Rules (also known as UBTI or UBIT).

-The purpose of the UBTI or UBIT rules is to treat tax-exempt entities, such as charities, IRAs, and 401(k)s as a for-profit business when they engage in active business activities or use leverage.
+The purpose of the UBTI rules is to treat tax-exempt entities, such as charities, IRAs, and 401(k)s as a for-profit business when they engage in active business activities or use leverage.

 - Trade or Business: In defining “unrelated trade or business,” the regulations start with the concept of “trade or business” as used by Internal Revenue Code Section 162, which allows deductions for expenses paid or incurred “in carrying on any trade or business.”

 - Regularly Carried On: The UBTI rules generally only applies to income of an unrelated trade or business that is “regularly carried on” by an organization.
 Whether a trade or business is regularly carried on is determined in light of the underlying objective to reach activities competitive with taxable businesses.
 The requirement thus is met by activities that “manifest a frequency and continuity, and are pursued in a manner generally similar to comparable commercial activities of nonexempt organizations.”
 The determination of whether an activity is “regularly carried on” is generally a fact and circumstances test and is based on the particular facts of the transaction or set of transactions during the year.

 - Unrelated: In the case of an IRA or 401(k) Plan, any business activity will be treated as “unrelated” to its exempt purpose.